Private Plastic Surgery consultation with Mr Morritt

-Mr Morritt will ask questions to find out what you are hoping to achieve from plastic surgery.
-He will also ask questions about your past medical history, medications, allergies to medications and all other aspects of your lifestyle that could affect the outcome of surgery such as whether you smoke.
+Mr Morritt will ask questions to find out what you are hoping to achieve from plastic or cosmetic surgery.
+He will also ask questions about your past medical history, medications, allergies to medications and all other aspects of your lifestyle that could affect the outcome of cosmetic surgery such as whether you smoke or exercise.

 Mr Morritt will discuss the available treatment options with you including what can and cannot be achieved.
 This discussion will include detailed information about the procedures, the risks and recovery involved.
 He will provide you with detailed information leaflets regarding specific procedures for you to read in your own time (for the more commonly performed procedures).
 Mr Morritt will also show you before and after plastic surgery photographs demonstrating typical outcomes for the proposed procedures.